The Waifs: 2001–2007: Chart success and Up All Night

 In 2001, the Waifs hired Phil Stevens as band manager – he also manages fellow West Australian musician John Butler and the John Butler Trio.
 The band started to play folk festivals in Canada and the United States.
 In August, the group made its first appearance at the Newport Folk Festival.
 The Newport Daily News acclaimed them as "the darlings of [that] year's festival".

-In July 2002, the Waifs, Butler and Stevens founded the independent label Jarrah Records.
+In June 2002, the Waifs, Butler and Stevens founded the independent label Jarrah Records.
 The label was initially set up to issue both artists' material in North America, later it handled all their Australian releases.
 The growing international reputation of the Waifs led to the release of Sink or Swim in the US in 2002 by Jarrah Records.
-The Waifs first new work for Jarrah was a five-track EP, London Still, which appeared in July and reached the top 50 on the ARIA Singles Chart.
-In October, London Still received two nominations at the ARIA Music Awards of 2002 for 'Best Independent Release' and 'Breakthrough Artist – Single'.
+The Waifs first new work for Jarrah was a five-track single "London Still", which reached the top 50 on the ARIA Singles Chart.
+In October, "London Still" received two nominations at the ARIA Music Awards of 2002 for 'Best Independent Release' and 'Breakthrough Artist – Single'.

 The Waifs fourth album, Up All Night, was released in January 2003 and debuted at No. 3.
 It was produced by The Waifs, Chris Thompson, Steven Schram.
 For the album and subsequent touring, Ben Franz played bass guitar and double bass, and dobro on the title track.
 The album was certified gold four weeks after release, went platinum in October 2003 and double platinum in February 2004.
-The Lighthouse EP was released in April 2003, which was their second Top 50 single.
+"Lighthouse" was released in April 2003, which was their second Top 100 single.

 Vikki Simpson told The Sydney Morning Herald in October that the album's success had taken the band by surprise, "We were nonchalant about releasing albums.
 We'd released three already and had learned not to put too much hope behind an album because you're usually disappointed.
 So it was a surprise, but we took it in our stride.
 It was all very exciting but it didn't seem real to us because it was such a new experience."